-Pursuant to the Advisory Agreement, the Advisor determines which securities are to be purchased and sold by the Funds and which broker-dealers are eligible to execute the Funds' portfolio transactions.
+Pursuant to the Advisory Agreement or each Sub-Advisory Agreement, the Advisor or Sub-Advisors determines which securities are to be purchased and sold by the Funds and which broker-dealers are eligible to execute the Funds' portfolio transactions.
 The purchases and sales of securities in the over-the-counter market will generally be executed by using a broker for the transaction.